Talisik/extendr/README.md

-# Extendr
+# extendr

-A powerful and flexible Node.js extension system that enables dynamic loading and management of plugins with priority-based event handling.
+A lightweight, TypeScript-first extension system for Node.js applications. `extendr` provides a robust framework for loading, managing, and organizing extensions with event-driven architecture and flexible configuration.

 ## Features

--   🔌 **Dynamic Extension Loading**: Automatically discover and load extensions from a directory
+-   🔌 **Dynamic Extension Loading**: Automatically discover and load extensions from specified directories
--   🎯 **Priority-Based Events**: Event system with configurable priority ordering
+-   📦 **Package.json Support**: Extensions can define entry points via `package.json` or use default `index.js`
--   📦 **Package.json Support**: Full support for npm package structure in extensions
+-   🎯 **Event System**: Priority-based event system with support for one-time listeners
--   🔄 **Load Order Management**: Control the loading sequence of extensions
+-   🔄 **Load Order Management**: Configure and persist extension loading order
--   🖥️ **Terminal Integration**: Built-in process management for extension builds
+-   🛡️ **Type Safety**: Built with TypeScript for enhanced developer experience
--   ⚙️ **Configurable**: Flexible configuration system for paths and logging
+-   📝 **Configurable Logging**: Optional logging for debugging and monitoring

 ## Installation